Ruth E. Quiroa

 "Reading the Américas," a presentation at the Américas Award K-12 Teacher Workshop: "Using children's literature to explore Latin American/Latino cultural heritage," sponsored by Tulane University and Vanderbilt University's Centers for Latin American Studies & Teaching for Change; Washington, D. C. Co-presenter and award initiator, Julie Kline.
 October 6, 2012. http://stonecenter.tulane.edu/articles/detail/1090/Using-Childrens-Literature-to-Explore-Latin-AmericanLatino-Cultural-Heritage

 "Latino/a-Themed K-12 Literature and the Impact of the Child's Perspective on Educators."
 Featured Sessions, Illinois Reading Council Conference, Springfield, IL, April 2012.

 "New And Familiar Worlds: Latino/a-themed Literature For Pre-K-High School, 2001-2010."
 Presentations at the Alice Hagar Curriculum Center, Murphy Library at the University of Wisconsin-La Crosse, April 2011.

 "Portals to Our Future: Latino/a-Themed Literature for Children and Adolescents, 2001-2010."
 Presentation on panel, "Culture and Literacy: Portals to our History," National Council of Teachers of English annual convention, Chicago, IL, November 2011.

 Peaceful Crossings with Wordless Picture Books."
-International Board on Books for Young People regional conference, Fresno, CA, October, 2011.
+United States Board on Books for Young People regional conference, Fresno, CA, October, 2011.